 If you took the Alilaguna boat from the airport to Venice, getting back to the airport will be easy: Just retrace your steps and catch a boat at the platform where you disembarked.

 If you need a ticket, look for a ticket booth at or near the boat landing.
-(Some stops have Alilaguna booths; at others, you can buy an Alilaguna ticket to the aeroporto at the Actv public-transit ticket kiosk.
-If the booth is closed, you can pay the ticket collector on the boat for a small surcharge.)
+(Some stops have dedicated Alilaguna ticket windows; at others, you can buy Alilaguna tickets from ACTV ticket clerks or nearby tobacco shops or newsstands.
+If you're unable to buy a ticket, you can pay the ticket collector on the boat for a small surcharge.)